1. What is secondary (metastatic) breast cancer?

 - Pain or tightness in the chest that doesn’t go away

-Signs that breast cancer has spread to the liver
+Signs that breast cancer may have spread to the liver

 Symptoms of secondary breast cancer in the liver include:

-- A build-up of fluid in the abdomen (ascites)
+- Build-up of fluid in the abdomen causing swelling (ascites)

 - A general feeling of being unwell

-Signs that breast cancer has spread to the brain
+Signs that breast cancer may have spread to the brain

 Symptoms of secondary breast cancer in the brain include: